Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Chiral topological order

-In order to confirm the existence of the gapless edge states, we assume that the square-lattice system has two edges in $y$ direction and is boundless in $x$ direction.
+In order to evaluate gapless edge states, we assume that the square-lattice system has two edges in $y$ direction and is boundless in $x$ direction.
 Correspondingly, we choose open boundary condition in $y$ direction and periodic boundary condition in $x$ direction in the lattice Hamiltonian in Eq. (\ref{H_lat}) in mean-field approximation.
-The calculated energy spectrums at nontrivial cases of ($V_{e},V_{h}$)=($-1,-1$) and ($V_{e},V_{h}$)=($1,1$) are illustrated in Fig. 4 (a) and (b), respectively, in which the red-solid and blue-dashed lines correspond to the different edge states with opposite chiralities.
-It is easy to find that the number of the gapless edge states is consistent with the bulk theory characterized by $I_{TKNN}$.
+The calculated energy spectrums of the topologically nontrivial cases of ($V_{e},V_{h}$)=($-1,-1$) and topologically trivial case of ($V_{e},V_{h}$)=($-1,1$) are illustrated in Fig. 4 (a) and (b), respectively, in which the red-solid and blue-dashed lines correspond to the different edge states with opposite chiralities.
+It is obvious to find that the number of the gapless edge states is consistent with the bulk theory characterized by $I_{TKNN}$.

-Furthermore, the edge states can be described by the effective Hamiltonian:
+Furthermore, for the case of ($V_{e},V_{h}$)=($-1,-1$), the edge states can be described by the effective Hamiltonian: